Spinal Cord Injury Claims

 The goal is to eventually reduce the need for these rehabilitation sessions as a patient’s condition improves and will help facilitate a more independent living situation.

-Contact us today to start your claim
+Contact us today to discuss Spinal Cord Injury Claims

 If you have suffered a spinal injury, contact the expert solicitors at Jefferies today.
 A compensation claim will cover any pain and suffering as well as help to cover the costs of any on-going comprehensive rehabilitation programs as well as any physical and emotional support you may need.
 We will fight fearlessly to help you get the compensation you deserve and aim at all times to ensure your best interests and those of your family are looked after.